 Embassies and consulates maintain lists of physicians and medical facilities for distribution to citizens needing medical care.
 Note that your foreign ministry cannot attest to the professional ability or reputation of, or the quality of services provided by, the medical professionals, medical facilities, or air ambulance services whose names appear on such lists.

 The quality and availability of proper emergency medical care abroad may be variable.
 In situations requiring a blood transfusion, the safety of blood products often cannot be guaranteed.
 Not all countries have accurate, reliable, and systematic screening of blood donations for infectious agents, and the risk of transfusion-related transmission of disease is therefore increased.

-The 2001-2002 World Health Organization (WHO) Global Database on Blood Safety report supports this:
+An early 21st century World Health Organization (WHO) Global Database on Blood Safety report supports this: